Generic Name and Formulations:

 HER2-targeted antibody-drug conjugate.

-    Fatigue, nausea, musculoskeletal pain, thrombocytopenia, headache; increased transaminases, constipation.
+Fatigue, nausea, musculoskeletal pain, hemorrhage, thrombocytopenia, headache; increased transaminases, constipation, epistaxis.

 Enroll pregnant women who were exposed to Kadcyla in the MotHER Pregnancy Registry (800) 690-6720.